-Note E--Intergoverment Transactions
+Note E - Intergovernment Transactions

-At June 30, 2018, intergovernment receivables reported in the accompanying balance sheet/statement of net position consist of General Fund appropriations due to the Corporation in the amount of \$2,248,807.
+At June 30, 2019, intergovernment receivables reported in the accompanying balance sheet/statement of net position consist of General Fund appropriations due to the Corporation in the amount of \$473,478.

-Intergovernment grant revenue (\$1,481,956) per the accompanying statement of revenues, expenditures, and changes in fund balance/statement of activities for the year ended June 30, 2018 consists of funding received from the Kentucky Education and Workforce Development Cabinet.
+Intergovernment grant revenue (\$1,481,956) for the year ended June 30, 2018 consisted of funding received from the Kentucky Education and Workforce Development Cabinet.
 Such grant funds are restricted for "grants, loans, and benefits" related to training incumbent Kentucky employees in skill and occupational upgrade training so that employers and employees can enhance productivity, improve performance, retain employment, and integrate new technologies with the goal of business retention, expansion, and growth within the Commonwealth.
-Fund balance/net position at June 30, 2018 is thus restricted pursuant to the unexpended Kentucky Education and Workforce Development Cabinet grant funds.
+Fund balance/net position at June 30, 2019 is thus restricted pursuant to the unexpended Kentucky Education and Workforce Development Cabinet grant funds as of year-end (\$1,006,010).